-The Treasury Management Policy Statement and Practices states that the Council applies the creditworthiness service provided by Capita Asset Services who are our Treasury Management Consultants.
+The Treasury Management Policy Statement and Practices states that the council applies the creditworthiness service provided by Link Asset Services who are our Treasury Management Consultants.
 This service employs a sophisticated modelling approach combining credit ratings, credit watches and credit outlooks (see Appendix 1) in a weighted scoring system which is then combined with an overlay of CDS (Credit Default Swaps) spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
 They provide us with this weekly credit list and supplement it with emails for any changes to counterparty credit ratings.
-Lending is only made to counterparties within the Council defined colour bands according to the colour coded creditworthiness list.
+Lending is only made to counterparties within the council defined colour bands according to the colour coded creditworthiness list.

-In addition, the Practices say that the Council will also look at other market information in order to establish a full investment strategy; such as up to date market information, which includes Sovereign and individual counterparty ratings, together with a wide range of relevant economic data.
+In addition, the Practices say that the council will also look at other market information in order to establish a full investment strategy; such as up to date market information, which includes Sovereign and individual counterparty ratings, together with a wide range of relevant economic data.
 In reality, other than day to day news headlines/reports, no further challenges are made to the treasury advisors guidance.

-If we are using the Council's bank, the NatWest, for investments in the Liquidity account we make an inter-account transfer on the Nat West website.
+If we are using the council's bank, the NatWest, for investments in the Liquidity account the balance is left in the current account and will be automatically transferred into the Liquidity account at the close of business.
 If we are using the Money Market Funds then this is entered on to the SunGard System and an email is sent prompting the authorising officer to agree the transfer.
 All transactions on the SunGard System must be authorised before, either 1pm.
 1.30pm or 2pm dependent on the fund, in order for them to be actioned that day

 If we are using the Bank of Scotland or Nationwide we ring up to obtain the rate for the amount and length of time we want to invest and using this information we complete a temporary lending form detailing the amount to be invested, the interest rate and the term.
-Once this form is authorised we phone the Bank of Scotland or Nationwide back to confirm the deal and give notice if necessary and a bank transfer is made from the Councils banks.
-If we are using Svenska Handelsbanken or Santander again a temporary lending form is completed and once authorised a bank transfer is made from the Council's bank.
+Once this form is authorised we phone the Bank of Scotland or Nationwide back to confirm the deal and give notice if necessary and a bank transfer is made from the council's banks.
+If we are using Svenska Handelsbanken, Qatar National Bank or Santander again a temporary lending form is completed and once authorised a bank transfer is made from the council's bank.